Gandhi (bookstore): History

 Gandhi Bookstores were founded in June 1971, by Mauricio Achar.
 He created the bookstore in the belief that a great amount of the country's problems were due to the lack of reading by its population.

 The bookstore took its name from Mahatma Gandhi and his influence; Achar wanted to do the same.

 The original store occupied 150 square meters, and was located at Miguel Ángel de Quevedo 128, south of Mexico City.
 Even though it was small, the store had a cafeteria of its own, where people would gather not just to read, but for cultural activities such as watching movies, theatrical plays, listening to music, etc. These were the basic things that made people more interested in going more often to the bookstore.

 Stores

 Today, there are 34 different Gandhi Bookstores; 17 are located within Mexico City and 17 in other parts of the country.
-One store is located inside El Palacio de Hierro in the country's capital, and more exist in select Walmart Supercenters.
+One store is located inside El Palacio de Hierro in the country's capital, and more exist in select Walmart Supercenters, and also in Mexico City's airport.
+They also have an online store that sells books internationally, allowing people from outside Mexico to access unique books from Latin American authors.